How to Speed Up a Slow Laptop: 10 Simple Fixes That Work

 Frequently Asked Questions

-How do I know if my laptop needs hardware or just a software fix?
+How do I know if my laptop needs a hardware upgrade or just a software fix?

-Start with software fixes.
-If still slow, check CPU and RAM usage in Task Manager while idle.
+Start with the software fixes (steps 1–7).
+If the laptop is still slow after those, check your CPU and RAM usage in Task Manager (Windows) or Activity Monitor (Mac) while idle.
 High usage with nothing open suggests a hardware limitation or malware.

 Will upgrading RAM make my laptop faster?

 Yes, if RAM shortage is the bottleneck.
-If you regularly see 90%+ RAM usage, more RAM will help significantly.
+If you regularly see 90%+ RAM usage in Task Manager, more RAM will help.
+If usage is consistently low, more RAM won't make a noticeable difference.

-Generally yes, especially if an SSD upgrade can extend its life by 2–3 years at a fraction of replacement cost.
+Generally yes, especially if an SSD upgrade or RAM boost can extend its life by 2–3 years at a fraction of replacement cost.
+The exception is if the CPU is significantly underpowered for your needs.

 How often should I defragment my hard drive?

-Only traditional HDDs benefit from defragmentation.
-Never defragment an SSD — it shortens the drive’s lifespan without any performance benefit.
+Only traditional HDDs benefit from defragmentation — Windows defragments them automatically on a schedule.
+Never defragment an SSD, as it shortens the drive's lifespan without any performance benefit.